adbrucker/tuos-latex/README.md

   cooperate guidelines of The University of Sheffield.
 * **tuos-presentation:** LaTeX style for presentations following the guidelines of The University of Sheffield.
+* **tuos-poster:** LaTeX style for poster following the guidelines of The University of Sheffield.

 ## License
 If not otherwise stated, all sub-projects are dual-licensed under a